EpsilonSolutions/netscaler-command-reference/docs/lb/lb-vserver/lb-vserver.md

 <b>name</b>
 Name of the virtual server.
 If no name is provided, statistical data of all configured virtual servers is displayed.

+<b>detail</b>
+Specifies detailed output (including more statistics).
+The output can be quite voluminous.
+Without this argument, the output will show only a summary.

+<b>fullValues</b>
+Specifies that numbers and strings should be displayed in their full form.
+Without this option, long strings are shortened and large numbers are abbreviated

+<b>ntimes</b>
+The number of times, in intervals of seven seconds, the statistics should be displayed.
+Default value: 1 Minimum value: 0

+<b>logFile</b>
+The name of the log file to be used as input.

 <b>clearstats</b>
-Clear the statsistics / counters
-Possible values: basic, full
+Clear the statsistics / counters Possible values: basic, full

 <b>sortBy</b>
-use this argument to sort by specific key
-Possible values: Hits
+use this argument to sort by specific key Possible values: Hits

+<b>sortOrder</b>
+use this argument to specify sort order Possible values: ascending, descending Default value: SORT_DESCENDING